 This architecture is visualized by the following diagram:

-In contrast, on Shiny Server Pro, you can have multiple R processes per app.
+In contrast, with Posit Connect you can have multiple R processes per app.
 This means that many concurrent users can be distributed between separate processes and are served more efficiently.
 As there is no limitation on the number of processes, you can make use of all your machine resources.

-On Shiny Server Pro, you can configure a strategy on how resources should be handled with `utilization_scheduler` parameter.
+With this paid solution from RStudio, you can configure a strategy on how resources should be handled with the “utilization_scheduler” parameter.

 For example, you can set:

 - The maximum R process capacity, i.e. the number of concurrent users per single R process;

 - The maximum number of R processes per single app;

 - When the server should spawn a new R process, e.g. when existing processes reach 90% of their capacity.